EeanDev/medium-lab/README.md

 ## Overview

 This project creates a realistic CTF challenge where participants must analyze network traffic to find a hidden flag.
-The system sends:
+The system sends packets sequentially to all IPs in the subnet:
-- **Real flag**: `FLAG{YouFoundMe-2025}` to a random UDP port every 5 seconds
+- **Real flag**: `FLAG{YouFoundMe-2025}` to a random UDP port, sent to each IP every 5 seconds (only when admin logged in)
 - **Fake flags**: Context-aware fake flags (like `FLAG{HTTP-Requests}`, `FLAG{LetMeIN}`, etc.) to create confusion
-- **Noise traffic**: Various protocol packets (DNS, HTTP, Telnet, TCP, UDP, ICMP) at higher frequency
+- **Noise traffic**: Various protocol packets (DNS, HTTP, Telnet, TCP, UDP, ICMP) sent to each IP every 1 second

 ## Files